SimHacker/MicropolisCore/README.md

 The origin of this repo is the "MicropolisCore" directory of the full micropolis repo, https://github.com/SimHacker/micropolis , but it's been stripped down and simplified.

+I am now in the process of converting it to build for WebAssembly with enscripten and bind to JavaScript with embind.

 ## [GPL-3 License](LICENSE) ##
 The Micropolis GPL-3 license.